awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 ### How Do I Delete a DB VPC Security Group?<a name="w5aac22c53c37c11"></a>

-Because DB VPC security groups don't appear in the RDS console, you must call the [delete\-db\-security\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/delete-db-security-group.html) AWS CLI command or the [DeleteDBSecurityGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBSecurityGroup.html) API action to delete a DB VPC security group\.
+Because DB VPC security groups don't appear in the RDS console, you must call the [delete\-db\-security\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/delete-db-security-group.html) AWS CLI command or the [DeleteDBSecurityGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBSecurityGroup.html) API operation to delete a DB VPC security group\.

 After you delete a DB VPC security group, your DB instances in your VPC continue to be secured by the VPC security group for that VPC\.
 The DB VPC security group that was deleted was merely a copy of the VPC security group information\.